eloygn/IT_Security_Research_WirelessIP_camera_family/README.md

 # IT Security Research WirelessIP camera family
-New vulnerabilities have been found in the latest version of a family of Chinee IP-Cameras.
+New vulnerabilities have been found in the latest version of a family of IP-Cameras.

 TL;DR New vulnerabilities have been found in the latest version of a family of Chinesse IP-Cameras.
 These vulerabilities allows root access as well as access to their recordings to anyone on the same network.
 This family of cameras were previously researched by PierreKimFirst, who published 7 vulnerabilities for some 1200+ cameras [[1]](https://pierrekim.github.io/blog/2017-03-08-camera-goahead-0day.html).